NSGourav/eYRC-2025-26/README.md

 This repository contains the simulation setup for the Krishi Cobot (eYantra Robotics Competition 2025-26).

+## Overview

+Krishi coBot – eYRC 2025–26 is a robotics competition focused on designing and implementing a cooperative agricultural automation system using ROS2.
+The theme revolves around a smart vertical farm where a mobile robot (eBot) and a UR5 robotic arm work together to manage crop monitoring, fertilizer handling, and fruit quality inspection.

+The objective is to build a complete autonomous workflow where the mobile robot navigates greenhouse lanes, detects plant conditions using LiDAR-based shape recognition, reports fertilizer needs or health issues, and coordinates with the UR5 arm for fertilizer exchange.
+Simultaneously, the UR5 performs vision-based fruit inspection, identifies defective fruits, and removes them using pick-and-place manipulation.

+The project integrates perception, navigation, manipulation, shape detection, and overall control logic to achieve a fully coordinated agricultural automation cycle in both simulation and real hardware environments.

 ## Tasks

 - `Task 1A` - LiDAR-Based Waypoint Navigation